JohnWoodman/SHellNo/README.md

 - Create header file for retrieving syscall from ntdll (modularization)

+- Write program that injects shellcode given shellcode file and PID (or option to start own process)

 - Write reverse shell that uses only syscalls (no shellcode)

 - Look into converting existing enumeration tools into shellcode (may not be possible, might have to rewrite certain tools to use direct syscalls)